Easy Homemade Sourdough Bagels

 Instructions

 • Add the bagel ingredients to the bowl of a stand mixer.
-Mix on low for 7-10 mins. and medium-low for 5 mins.
-Let the dough rest for 30 mins.
+Mix on low speed for 7-10 mins. and medium-low for 5 mins.
+Cover the bowl with a kitchen towel or plastic wrap and let the dough rest at room temperature for 30 mins.

 • Transfer dough to a clean work surface and divide into 10 equal pieces (about 130 g each).
 Roll into a smooth ball and let them rest for 30 mins.
 Roll each ball into a long log, press the ends together to form the bagel, and place them onto a baking sheet.
 Cover with a towel and let them rest for 2-5 hrs.